Weekly on Thursdays in the Great Hall or on the Kress porch, weather permitting.

-Set in the Great Hall on Wednesday mornings, the class will include music, flexibility and strength building in a casual atmosphere.
-The class will facilitate “finding your center” with breath and body balance.
+Set in the Great Hall on Thursday mornings, the class will include music, flexibility and strength building in a casual atmosphere.
+Participants will facilitate “finding your center” with breath and body balance.
 Starting from the ground upward to the top of your head, we will practice movements which connect you with your body, heart and intellectual wholeness.
 This new class will also enhance and complement your current Yoga practice.
 Particular “hand gesture” routines can improve cognitive functioning as well as eye and hand co-ordination.
 Our “spinal mobilization” movement series is a movement path toward the prevention of osteoporosis.
 Visualizations and “mental sense impressions” will improve ease in daily life, improve well being and the quality of relaxation.

 ABOUT THE INSTRUCTOR: Elizabeth Clark is an independent choreographer.
 Her educational background includes a BFA in Dance from Stephens College, Columbia, MO.
 Post-graduate studies include Special Studies in Dance Performance and Movement Science from the Juilliard School of Music and Teacher’s College, Columbia University, NY, NY.
 Elizabeth Clark has done Independent Study with Irene Dowd in Ideo- Kinesis for Dance Teaching and Performance.
 She has Certifications, Level I and Level II in Conscious Body Coaching from the National Wellness Institute.
 She is an Adjunct Faculty member for SUNY Empire State College developing Wellness and Movement Programs.
 Ms. Clark enjoys teaching all ages and levels in community settings.